 A light, fluffy vanilla cupcake with classic vanilla frosting.
 You can easily color the frosting so you can create a colorful set or match your theme!

-One thing I like about cupcakes is that your can easily make each piece unique just by changing the color of the frosting, the piping tip used, and the toppings.
+You can also easily make each piece unique just by changing the color of the frosting, the piping tip used, and the toppings.
 The classic vanilla frosting here is white so you can easily add your own colors!
 I used Americolor soft gel paste to get these soft, pastel hues and Wilton 1M tip for piping.

 Classic Cupcakes